simulamet-host/soccer-dashboard/README.md

 For security reasons, never commit the `secrets.toml` file!

-To deploy the app to [Streamlit Sharing](https://share.streamlit.io/), you can add the connection credentials as secrets in the app settings from the admin panel.
+To deploy the app to [Streamlit](https://share.streamlit.io/), paste the contents of the `secrets.toml` file as secrets in the app settings from the admin panel.
 See the [Streamlit documentation](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/secrets-management) for more details.

 # INTERNAL NOTES

 - `main` branch: production branch, alias https://soccer-dashboard.simula.no
 - `dev` branch: default branch for development, https://soccer-dashboard.streamlit.app
-- `v2` branch: development branch for version 2
+- `v2` branch: development branch for version 2, https://soccer-dashboard-v2.streamlit.app/

 ## Development